JumpStart

 Benefits of the Program

-• Students will earn their high school credits and college credits simultaneously.
+• Students can earn their high school and college credits simultaneously.

-• Students can earn up to 24 college credit hours in the first year.
+• Students can earn up to 24 credit hours (an entire year of college).

 Pathways